Frequently asked questions

 What does a ‘rolling’ membership mean?

-'Rolling' is our way of allowing people to join as a full member at any time in the year, rather than having the membership cover only the exact annual eight-month film season from February to October.
+'Rolling' is our way of allowing people to join as a full member at any time in the year, rather than having the membership cover only the exact annual film season from February to October.
 Our more flexible membership means your membership starts on the day you buy it and rolls over for 12 months.
-So you could join on the 10 May 2021 and your membership will be valid through to the end May 2022 (we like to err on the generous side).
+So you could join on the 10 May 2023 and your membership will be valid through to the end of May 2024 (we like to err on the generous side).

 What if I just want to attend a single film, can I just pay for this?

-Due to the way we secure permission to screen the films they are members only unless they're explicitly stated as being open to the public.
-The shortest membership that we offer is a Flexi Pass ($30) which provides admission to three films of your choice.
+Due to the way we secure permission to screen the films, they are members only unless they're explicitly stated as being open to the public.
+The shortest membership that we offer is a Flexi Pass which provides admission to three films of your choice.

 Screenings | Food & Drink